miyoda/templated/README.md

 For example:
 >readme.md|copyright.part

-The "content part" was replaced in your file with the position of the embed-tag indicated.
+The "content part" will be replaced in your file with the position of the embed-tag indicated.
 You must indicate in your file where you want put the content with your embed tag.
 In a .md/.html file it is with:
 ```html